anirudhgajula/QuickSwap/README.md

 The ERC 20 token has been finalized, and the logic will be carried forward to facilitate GoEth transfers.

 # Timeline
-Work in Progress: Front End (Monday, 24 April)
+Work in Progress: Front End